 In 2017 I moved to a new home and my Martin-Logan Aerius just didn’t fit in.
 After a bit of searching we found that the KEF LS50 wireless monitor speakers were the only speakers under $10k was there visually acceptable to my wife, and sonically acceptable to me.
 The LS50 wireless are a mini monitor with a built in DAC and amplifier designed for the speakers.
 Good quality sound that fills a room, and excellent sound quality for near field use.
 Can take TOSlink, USB, Bluetooth, analog, and several IP based streaming protocols inputs over ethernet or WiFi.
 Roon can stream directly to it over the network, but it’s not Roon-Ready so can’t be synchronized with other Roon-Ready systems.
 The iOS remote application is poor.
 I drive the LS50W via USB on a computer running Roon which remove the need for the KEF remote and the speakers can be synchronized with other Roon Ready end-points giving me whole house music.
 I still prefer the sound quality of electrostatic speakers driven by separate audiophile grade electronics, but I am happy that I downsized my audio system so I could focus on other things.
 KEF has released the LSX which is around 1/2 the price of the LS50W which are smaller and have a lower sound quality.

 Less expensive is the Roon-Ready Pulse Flex 2i which allows me to have synchronized whole house music.
 It also supports inputs via USB, Bluetooth, AUX, Airplay2, and a number of streaming services like Spotify and Tidal.
 Has a decent iOS and Android remote control app.
 Controls on the top let you select one of 5 user-defined “channels” without using the remote.
 I have the optional battery pack so it can be used in our backyard.
 It can be used away from it’s home, but you have to reconfigure it’s WiFi settlings which is a pain.
 Sound quality is significantly less than KEF LS50 but cheaper and much more portable.
 For people who aren’t using Roon, I would recommend Sonos: for it’s lower price point, better streaming options, and slightly more processed sound quality which everyone but audio purists like me typically prefer.
+If you are really trying to keep the price down consider products from Audio Pro, or use one of the small smart speakers from Amazon or Google.

 I have yet to use a smart speaker that I thought had reasonable sound quality.
 The Apple speaker is the best sounding I have heard, but is a far distance from “audiophile” speakers, and the voice recognition is still a distant third to Google and Amazon.